 State Vocational Rehabilitation Agencies

 The U.S. Department of Education, Office of Special Education and Rehabilitative Services (OSERS), Rehabilitation Services Administration (RSA), is the federal agency that provides grant funding to assist States, the Territories and the District of Columbia (DC) in providing public Vocational Rehabilitation (VR) Services to eligible citizens with disabilities in their geographic area.
-States, Territories, and DC receive funds calculated on a statutory formula mainly based on population and per capita income.
-Whereas, Tribes apply and compete for American Indian Vocational Rehabilitation Services (AIVRS) discretionary grants through a competitive process with funding for 5-years, with a Tribal match of ten percent.
+States, Territories, and DC receive funds calculated through a statutory formula based on population and per capita income.
+American Indian Tribes (as described in Section VII of the Rehabilitation Act of 1973 as amended) located on Federal and State reservations apply and compete for American Indian Vocational Rehabilitation Services (AIVRS) discretionary grants through a competitive process with funding for 5-years.

-In spite of differences in funding, number of eligible citizens, and geographic size, public VR and tribal AIVRS projects share the same overarching goal:
+Public VR and Tribal AIVRS projects share the same overarching goal:

 “The Vocational Rehabilitation (VR) Program is designed to provide VR services for individuals with disabilities, consistent with their strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice, so that they may prepare for and engage in competitive integrated employment and achieve economic self-sufficiency.
 Eligible individuals are those who have a physical or mental impairment that results in a substantial impediment to employment, who can benefit from VR services for employment, and who require VR services.
 Priority must be given to serving individuals with the most significant disabilities, if a State or AIVRS is unable to serve all eligible individuals.”